Solitary (Lost): Production

 The episode was written by David Fury and directed by Greg Yaitanes.
 According to series co-creator Damon Lindelof, discussion of both "Solitary" and the following episode, "Raised by Another", began in September 2004, when Lost debuted on television.
-The production team had fallen behind schedule, so Fury worked on "Solitary" while others went to a separate room to discuss "Raised by Another", with co-creator Carlton Cuse "bouncing between the two universes".
+The production team had fallen behind schedule, so Fury worked on "Solitary" while others went to a separate room to discuss "Raised by Another", with writer Carlton Cuse "bouncing between the two universes".
 Although production codes generally go in ascending order, "Solitary" had production code 107, while "Raised by Another" had production code 106.
 This was because, despite the broadcast dates, "Raised by Another" was written before "Solitary".
 The episodes were edited so that Sayid would return at the end of "Raised by Another".
 "Solitary" and "Raised by Another" were the first to orient the series in a "weird and mythological" direction, according to Lindelof.
 In "Solitary", the series solved its first mystery by revealing the origin of the French voice heard earlier.
 This reveal occurred despite the network encouraging the producers to wait until the finale to show Rousseau.

 The episode was the first to feature flashbacks with Sayid, an Arab character.
 The producers knew they had to tread carefully with the character due to possible prejudices against Arabs.
 The actor, Naveen Andrews, said, "we were all pretty nervous, in the sense that we all felt we owed a real obligation, not just to Iraqis but the entire Arab world about how this character would be played."
 In an early draft of "Solitary", Rousseau told Sayid that she and her research team were studying time.
 When ABC saw this draft, they asked the producers to remove this line, explaining that they did not want the show to venture into science fiction during the first season.
 The character of Sullivan, to whose medical woes Jack tended, was created to make the rest of the survivors think that Rousseau's team was killed by an illness.
 The idea for Hurley's golf course came from script coordinator Brent Fletcher; it was based on a miniature golf course he created in the offices for the television show Angel.